AHoltzapple/Udacity-Capstone-Arvato/README.md

 * 'Arvato Project Workbook.ipynb' - Notebook with analysis code and results.
 * 'DIAS Attributes - Values 2017.xlsx' - Information on demographic data attribute possible values.
 * 'DIAS Information Levels - Attributes 2017.xlsx' - Information on attribute descriptions and meanings.
 * 'Udacity_AZDIAS_052018.csv' - Dataset of demographic data from general population.
+Not published due to file size.
 * 'Udacity_CUSTOMERS_052018.csv' - Dataset of demographic data from current customers.
+Not published due to file size.
 * 'mailout_train.csv' - Dataset of customer information & response to mail campaign to be used to train model.
 * 'mailout_test.csv' - Dataset of customer information without response to mail campaign.
 Model runs of this dataset to produce predictions submitted to the associated Kaggle competition.